top of page

 Nena

-“Michelle's compassionate care made all the difference during the most challenging time of my life, the stillbirth of my son.”
+“Michelle's compassionate care made all the difference during the most challenging time of my life, the stillbirth of my daughter.”

 bottom of page